header

 French Fries Frozen

 Potato protein has high nutritional value.
 Potato tubers contain about 2% protein, and the protein content in potato chips is 8% to 9%.
-According to research, the protein value of potato is very high, its quality is equivalent to the protein of egg, easy to digest and absorb, better than other crop.
+According to research, the protein value of potatoes is very high; its quality is equivalent to the protein of eggs; it is easy to digest and absorb; and it is better than other crops.
 Bulk deep frying frozen french fries refer to a large quantity of french fries that are precooked, frozen, and packaged for convenience and easy storage.
 These fries can be reheated in an oven, deep fryer, or air fryer before serving.

 Products Description